tariq-c-dev/Pip-GUI/README.md

 Keep in mind: Pip GUI will install additional dependencies tkinter and pypisearch for interface and search functionality, additional disk space may be required.

-There is no such thing as bug-free software; if you encounter errors please report them in issues.
+There is no such thing as bug-free software; if you encounter errors please report them in issues (the more details the better).

 Enjoy this software